The election system shuddered in 2020. Now, there are fears of an attack within

 Canvassers who certified the election are replaced

 One of the Republicans who suddenly found herself out of a canvasser job was Michelle Voorheis.
-The walls at her real estate office in Clio, Michigan are covered with mementos of her family's political involvement: photos with members of Congress, former Republican governor John Engler, and both presidents Bush.
+The walls at her real estate office in Clio, Mich., are covered with mementos of her family's political involvement: photos with members of Congress, former Republican Gov. John Engler and both Presidents Bush.

 The family's whole social life, she says, was centered on Republican politics.
 She remembers scheduling a surgery for an off-election year, so it wouldn't interfere with her political work.